Prajwalsrinvas/denser-retriever-rag-chatbot/README.md

 ## Note

-- Groq API is used as an example (they have super fast inference⚡), instructor supports both local and commercial models.
+- Groq API is used as an example (they have super fast inference⚡, suitable for a chat app), the app can be adapted to work with local and commercial models too.
 - This project uses `Q and A on the instructor library` as an example (as I was exploring the instructor library for structured data extraction and thought of creating a RAG chatbot for it, to solve my doubts), but can be adapted for any knowledge base by creating a retriever with the relevant docs.

 ![screencapture-denser-retriever-rag-chatbot-streamlit-app-2024-09-21-02_19_33](https://github.com/user-attachments/assets/de559975-2605-4017-82ee-ba1979ec2811)